Wherever you are in the world, we cordially welcome you to...

 Finally, here is a dynamite criticism by one Flavius of the way the amphitheatre and other archaeological issues have been (mis-) handled over the years...

-• Explore a former disused railway line running from rural Cheshire, through the city of Chester and on into Deeside- since June 2000, the location of a superb new cycletrack and footpath- but for years threatened by a madcap council plan to put a 'guided busway' on it.
+Explore a former disused railway line running from rural Cheshire, through the city of Chester and on into Deeside- since June 2000, the location of a superb new cycleway and footpath- but for years threatened by a madcap, multi-million pound plan to put a 'guided busway' on it.
 Join us for our Virtual Stroll Along the Millennium Greenway - and read a collection of letters for and- very much in the majority!- against the CDTS Busway.

 If you'd like to visit another example of a British walled city, here's a brief portrait of beautiful Conwy, fifty or so miles from Chester along the North Wales coast.

-• A changing collection of Links to other sites discovered along the way including: Chester, Cheshire & North Wales, Liverpool, history, archaeology and genealogy, photography, internet & Apple Macintosh, music, environmental and miscellaneous links.
+A useful collection of links to other sites discovered along the way including: Chester, Cheshire & North Wales, Liverpool, history, archaeology and genealogy, photography, internet & Apple Macintosh, music, environmental and miscellaneous links.
 Your suggestions are welcome.

 "Oh no, not the holiday snaps!"
 A collection of new images by the author of somewhere very different to Chester- beautiful Cortes Island off the coast of far-away British Columbia, Canada.